Mdsomratakbor/Github-Tutorial/git-config.md

 **--global**

 Global level configuration is user-specific, meaning it is applied to an operating system user.
 Global configuration values are stored in a file that is located in a user's home directory. ~ /.gitconfig on unix systems and C:\Users\<username>\.gitconfig on windows

+**--system**

+`System-level configuration is applied across an entire machine.
+This covers all users on an operating system and all repos.
+The system level configuration file lives in a gitconfig file off the system root path. $(prefix)/etc/gitconfig on unix systems.
+On windows this file can be found at C:\Documents and Settings\All Users\Application Data\Git\config on Windows XP, and in C:\ProgramData\Git\config on Windows Vista and newer.

+Thus the order of priority for configuration levels is: local, global, system.
+This means when looking for a configuration value, Git will start at the local level and bubble up to the system level.`